Missxiaoguo/kubernetes-power-manager/README.md

 ### Use Cases

-- *Unpredictable machine use.*
-  Users may use machine learning through monitoring to determine profiles that predict a peak need for compute, to spin up ahead of time.
 - *Power Optimization over Performance.*
-  A user may be interested in fast response time, but not in maximal response time, so may choose to spin up cores on demand and only those cores used but want to remain in power-saving mode the rest of the time.
+  A user may be interested in fast response time, but not in maximal response time, so may choose to spin up cores on demand but want to remain in power-saving mode the rest of the time.
+This can be done by configuring min/max CPU frequency ranges and a CPUFreq governor that adjusts the frequency based on CPU usage.
+In addition, selected c-states can be enabled to provide additional power savings when a CPU is idle.
+- *Performance over Power Optimization.*
+  A user may only be interested in fast response time, so may choose to have cores running at a high frequency at all times and disable most or all c-states to avoid any latency penalties from waking a CPU.
+- *Mixed use.* A user may have a combination of applications - some of which demand the highest performance and response time, and some that are more concerned with power optimization.

+The Kubernetes Power Manager supports all of the above use cases.

 > Further Info:  Please see the *diagrams-docs* directory for diagrams with a visual breakdown of the power manager and its components.

 ## Functionality of the Kubernetes Power Manager

-- **SST-CP - (Speed Select Technology - Core Power)** - Intel only

-  The user can arrange cores according to priority levels using this capability.
-When the system has extra power, it can be distributed among the cores according to their priority level.
-Although it cannot be guaranteed, the system will try to apply the additional power to the cores with the highest priority.
-  There are four levels of priority available:

-    1. Performance
-    2. Balance Performance
-    3. Balance Power
-    4. Power

-  The Priority level for a core is defined using its EPP (Energy Performance Preference) value, which is one of the options in the Power Profiles.
-If not all the power is utilized on the CPU, the CPU can put the higher priority cores up to Turbo Frequency (allows the cores to run faster).

 - **Frequency Tuning**